About arc42

 Compatibility & Transferability

-The system has to be compatible with different browsers and devices while ensuring an optimal experience regardless of the chosen platform.
-It also has to take into account different screen sizes
+The system has to be compatible with different browsers (at least Chrome, Firefox and Opera) and devices while ensuring an optimal experience regardless of the chosen platform.
+It also has to take into account different screen sizes (computer/laptop size, tablet size and phone size)

 Availability